21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use your fingertips to apply some styling paste and sweep the bangs into place, bringing out the texture at the crown.
+Use your fingertips to apply a little Kenra Platinum Texturizing Taffy 13 and sweep the bangs into place, bringing out the texture at the crown.

 The Fringe-Less French